nilsojc/ncaahighlights/README.md

 <h2>Features</h2>

-- Automated Video Processing Pipeline
+- ***Automated Video Processing Pipeline***

-What it does: Converts raw NCAA match highlights into viewer-ready formats (e.g., MP4, HLS) optimized for phones, tablets, or TVs.
+**What it does:** Converts raw NCAA match highlights into viewer-ready formats (e.g., MP4, HLS) optimized for phones, tablets, or TVs.

-Why it matters: Fans get smooth playback on any device without manual editing.
+**Why it matters:** Fans get smooth playback on any device without manual editing.
 Imagine instantly publishing highlights to apps like ESPN or YouTube after a game.

-- Scalable & Cost-Efficient Cloud Infrastructure
+- ***Scalable & Cost-Efficient Cloud Infrastructure***

-AWS MediaConvert: Transcodes videos without managing servers (pay only for what you process).
+**AWS MediaConvert**: Transcodes videos without managing servers (pay only for what you process).

-S3 Storage: Stores raw videos and processed files securely, with automatic versioning and backups.
+**S3 Storage**: Stores raw videos and processed files securely, with automatic versioning and backups.

-Real-world impact: Handle playoff final traffic spikes without crashing or overpaying for idle servers.
+**Real-world impact**: Handle playoff final traffic spikes without crashing or overpaying for idle servers.